 Gardens and Landscapes

-Try to seek out some of Maine's lesser-known delights.
+Try to seek out some of Maine's lesser-known botanical delights.
 These include: Augusta's Viles Arboretum, with the Governor's Grove; Ecotat Gardens and Arboretum, in Hermon, with more than 1,500 varieties of perennials; Freeport's Stone House, especially inviting when its rhododendron bloom in spring; Bangor's Mt.
-Hope Cemetery, the country's second oldest cemetery garden, according to the National Register of Historic Places; Avena Botanicals Medicinal Herb Garden in Rockport; and Merryspring Horticultural Nature Park, in Camden, with its lovely woodland gardens.
+Hope Cemetery, the country's second oldest cemetery garden, Avena Botanicals Medicinal Herb Garden in Rockport; and Merryspring Horticultural Nature Park, in Camden, with its lovely woodland gardens.

 The New England Wildflower Society maintains Springvale's Harvey Butler Memorial Rhododendron Sanctuary, Woolwich's Robert P. Tristram Coffin Wild Flower Reservation, and Vassalboro's Annie Sturgis Sanctuary.